-Intermediate Accounting - Twelfth Canadian Edition, Kieso, Weygandt, Warfield, Young, Wiecek and Mcconomy (Volume 1).
+Intermediate Accounting - Twelfth Canadian Edition, Kieso, Weygandt, Warfield, Young, Wiecek and McConomy.
+John Wiley & Sons, Canada Ltd. (Volume 2) with Wiley Plus

 This text includes WileyPLUS Online Access.
-Both the text and WileyPLUS will be used extensively.
+Both WileyPLUS and the text will be used extensively, please bring to every class.
 Students will require an appropriate calculator.
-The calculator function of a cell phone is not sufficient.
-Students may use only approved calculators for examinations.
+The calculator function of a cell phone is not sufficient and therefore not allowed for classroom use or for examinations.
+Students may only use approved calculators for examinations.